Flash496/EthBeginnerAssessment/Eth+Avax_ErrorHandling/ReadMe.md

 - Sets the voting duration and contract owner.

 ### vote_1or2or3(uint _choice)
-- Allows a user to cast a vote for one of the three options.
+- It allows a user to cast a vote for one of the three options.
-- Uses `require()` to check voting eligibility and validity.
+- It uses `require()` to check voting eligibility and validity.
-- Uses `assert()` to guard against vote count overflow.
+- It uses `assert()` to guard against vote count overflow.

 ### endVoting()
-- Allows the owner to end voting prematurely.
+- It allows the owner to end voting prematurely.
-- Uses `require()` to restrict access to the owner.
+- It uses `require()` to restrict access to the owner.
-- Uses `revert()` to prevent ending before the set duration.
+- It uses `revert()` to prevent ending before the set duration.

 ### getResults()
-- Returns the vote counts for all options.
+- It returns the vote counts for all options.
-- Uses `require()` to ensure that it can only be called after voting has ended.
+- It uses `require()` to ensure that it can only be called after voting has ended.

 ## Getting Started